||Home | Worlds of Hollow Moon | Books | Music | A to Z | Shop||Contact | News ||

 “Nothing to concern yourself with, my dear!”
 Yaksha said briskly.
 “Namtar, I’m sure you have lots of things to do and other places to be.
 Don’t let us keep you!”

 “Freedom is a precious gift,” he said solemnly.
 “It is one I give gladly.
 Use it well.”

 “I will,” said Ganesa, slightly bewildered.
 “Thank you.”

-Namtar picked up his case and let himself out through the back door.
-Ganesa put a hand to the back of her neck and felt the lump at the base of her skull that betrayed the presence of her implant.
-Everything was happening in such a rush that the full enormity of the situation was only just beginning to dawn upon her.
-For the first time in her life she was free to go wherever she wished, a prospect both exhilarating and terrifying.
+Namtar picked up his case and quietly slipped away through the back door, the one they used for deliveries.
+Ganesa put a hand to her neck and touched the lump at the base of her skull betraying the presence of her implant.
+Everything was happening in such a rush that the full enormity of the situation was just beginning to dawn upon her.
+For the first time in her life she was free to go wherever she wished.
+It was a prospect both exhilarating and terrifying.

 “I am going to be in so much trouble over this,” mused Yaksha.

 “I won’t leave if you don’t want me too,” offered Ganesa.

 “I will hear of no such thing!” retorted Yaksha, handing her the holographic invitation.
 “Don’t worry about me.
 I can look after myself.
 But I shall miss you.”

 Ganesa held the invite in her hand and watched as the tiny fairy reappeared.